-You may also require Council consent under building regulation 604
+You may also require Council consent under Building Regulation 116

 Where occupation of the road reserve is connected with a building permit

-If occupation of a road reserve is connected with a building permit, you may need to apply for Council consent under the Building Regulations 604.
+If occupation of a road reserve is connected with a building permit, you may need to apply for Council consent under the Building Regulations 116 (Protection of the public).
 Speak with your Building Surveyor who can advise if this is required.